prebid/prebid.github.io/dev-docs/modules/floors.md

 ### Floor Data Provider Interface

-Floor data providers can supply data to publishers either within the setConfig as part of a Prebid.js Package if the provider is also a host provider of the Prebid library, or via a real-time Dynamic fetch, prior to the auction.
+Floor data can be supplied to publishers either within the setConfig as part of a Prebid.js Package if the provider is also a host provider of the Prebid library, or via a real-time Dynamic fetch, prior to the auction.

 Data providers can optionally build Analytics Adapters to ingest bid data within Prebid for algorithm learning and review floor performance.
 Please refer to the Analytics Interface section for more details.

 {% capture warning_note %}
 As a floor provider, your goal is to provide effective floors, with minimal page impact.
 If you are performing a Dynamic fetch to retrieve data prior to auctions, the following recommendations are advised to reduce page performance issues: